 Here’s the list of reusable things that are easily replaceable:

 - The biggest offender, the water bottle, PET bottle.
-Not only are you paying four times the price for what is in most cases, normal tap water.
+Not only are you paying four times the price for what is, in most cases, normal tap water.
 But you are also putting yourself at risk of drinking water that contains microplastic.
-Plastic leaches into water, especially when it has been warmed up by the sun or been sitting on the shelf for an extended period.
+Plastic leaches into water, especially when it has been warmed up by the sun or has been sitting on the shelf for an extended period.
 It really is a no brainer to have a high-quality water bottle made from stainless steel or glass.

 - Plastic bags — bring a tote bag with you when you go shopping.
 It’s that simple.
 Just throw a couple in your car and a tiny one like this in your handbag.